Yuhta28/dev-to-blog/blog-posts/app-runner-mystery/app-runner-mystery.md

 > AWS App Runner is a fully managed container application service that lets you build, deploy, and run containerized web applications and API services without prior infrastructure or container experience.

-I found it convenient that it is not need to set complex network configure and is able to implement fully managed container CI/CD deployment.
+I found it convenient that it is not need to set complex network configure and is able to implement fully managed container CI/CD infrastructure.
 But, I found something odd when I monitored the media server externally with Agent on App Runner.

 ## Increase Response time